WPBay SDK Documentation

 define( 'WPBAY_MY_TEST_PLUGIN_SECRET_KEY', 'YOUR_SECRET_KEY' );

-in the constant name can be replaced with your plugin slug (the slug MUST be the directory name of your plugin/theme).
+MY_TEST_PLUGINin the constant name can be replaced with your plugin slug (the slug MUST be the directory name of your plugin/theme).
 This needs to be configured in your admin dashboard, in the “Allowed Testing Slugs” section.
 Be sure to add the same slug in your WPBay seller settings as you add in the code of the plugin.
 WPBay will check this slug and will accept developer activations only for slugs listed in your account settings.
-Once you are done with testing, you can remove the slug from settings to disable developer activations and testing.YOUR_SECRET_KEY
+Once you are done with testing, you can remove the slug from settings to disable developer activations and testing.YOUR_SECRET_KEYis provided by WPBay, check your account and copy your Developer Secret Key.

 NOTE: You can also automatically generate your Developer Mode PHP activation code, if you enter a testing slug in your account dashboard.
 Be sure to enter the correct slug (directory name) of your plugin or theme, for this feature to work correctly!

-, the SDK will not perform real license checks against WPBay’s production server.
+When DEVELOPER_MODE is true, the SDK will not perform real license checks against WPBay’s production server.
 Replace YOUR_SECRET_KEY with your own secret key in the above code.
 You can get your ‘Developer Secret Key’ from your Seller Dashboard.

 To activate the plugin or theme in testing mode (without a real purchase code, which results after a purchase of your product from WPBay), use your secret ‘Developer Testing Purchase Code‘ found in your admin dashboard and place it in your wp-config.php file, on the local server where you are testing integration.